Tests and proofs

 Measuring the effect and sustainability of Sioo:x-testing against EN 113 and EN 84

-SiOO:X Wood Protection and SiOO:X Surface Protection together have the unique feature that they open up the wood and go deep into it, where over time they mature and form wood-protecting and reinforcing silicon-crystalline structures.
-In reaction with moisture and carbon dioxide, SiOO:X’s patented formula builds up a silicon shield in the wood that mineralises the wood and protects it for a long time.
-How well this “silicon shield” works against a number of common rot fungi (so-called basidiomycetes) has been extensively tested according to European and Swedish standards and in close collaboration with various Swedish research institutes and specifically RISE.
-The results from this testing are very positive and summarised in this document.
+SiOO:X Wood Protection and SiOO:X Surface Protection together have the unique feature that they open up the wood and go deep into it, where over time they mature and form a wood-protecting and reinforcing framework.
+In reaction with moisture and carbon dioxide, SiOO:X’s patented formula builds up an inert glassy polymer in the wood that mineralises and protects it for a long time.
+How well this “silicon shield” works against common rot fungi has been tested according to International and European standards and in close collaboration with the Swedish research institutes RISE.
+The results from this testing are very positive and summarized in this document.

 EN 84 is a test that simulates ageing on the wood by the treated wood going through a specific procedure where in turns it is completely submerged and allowed to dry.
 In this way, some of the wood preservative can be leached, which results in lower protection for the tested wood.
 This will simulate ageing over many years in wet environments.
 The test was originally made for conventional copperbased wood preservatives with biocides.

 An effective wood preservative is leached to a lesser extent and therefore retains the protective effect over a longer period.
-SiOO:X with its siliconcrystalline structure without biocides proved in EN 84 testing to withstand water load in a very good way, and to provide very good wood protection.
+SiOO:X with its dense silicone network proved in EN 84 testing to withstand water load in a very good way, and to provide very good wood protection.

 After the leaching test, the wood undergoes the supplementary test EN 113, where the protective effect is measured against different rot fungi.
 EN 113 assumes that the wood is subjected to a complete fungal attack.
 SiOO:X treated and untreated wood specimens were exposed to a white rot fungus (Trametes versicolor) and two brown rot fungi (Gloeophyllum trabeum and Poria placenta).
 All three species are common and cause rot in wood.
 The difference between them is that the white rot fungus lives in the ground while the brown rot fungi also thrive and cause damage above ground.